argoproj/argo-cd/docs/sso.md

 ## Overview

-ArgoCD embeds and bundles [Dex](https://github.com/coreos/dex) as part of its installation, for the purposes of delegating authentication to an external identity provider.
+ArgoCD embeds and bundles [Dex](https://github.com/coreos/dex) as part of its installation, for the purpose of delegating authentication to an external identity provider.
 Multiple types of identity providers are supported (OIDC, SAML, LDAP, GitHub, etc...).
-SSO configuration of ArgoCD requires editing the `argocd-cm` ConfigMap with a
+SSO configuration of ArgoCD requires editing the `argocd-cm` ConfigMap with
 [Dex connector](https://github.com/coreos/dex/tree/master/Documentation/connectors) settings.

 This document describes how to configure ArgoCD SSO using GitHub (OAuth2) as an example, but the